Zjx402/Kea2/docs/blacklisting.md

 We adopt Fastbot's configuration method in a more user-friendly way.
 It allows users to specify the path for the device to read blacklists or whitelists directly in the running command and display whether they'll execute a blacklist or whitelist (only one can be chosen).
-You only need to fill in the blacklist/whitelist and specify in the running command which one to execute and the path on the device.
+You only need to fill in the blacklist/whitelist and specify in the running command which one to execute along with the path on the device.
 Once specified, you don't need to push the file to the device yourself; we'll handle the pushing to the designated device path for you.

 ### Activity Whitelist Configuration